wavemaker/docs/learn/app-development/wavemaker-overview/artifacts-repository.md

 [![](/learn/assets/artifactAccess.png)](/learn/assets/artifactAccess.png)

+### Artifacts Dialog

-**Artifacts dialog** will list all the Artifacts available with details like
+Artifacts dialog will list all the Artifacts available with details like

 - **Basic** with the category, publisher, changelog, tags, dependency information and metadata information
 - **Version History**, and